pondrax/dockerizeold/README.md

 You can execute any command on the `php` container as you would do on any docker-compose container:

 `docker-compose exec php php -v`

+### Using Nodejs

+You can execute any command on the `npm` container as you would do on any docker-compose container:

+`docker-compose exec php npm -v`